cloudflare/cloudflare-docs/content/version-management/_partials/_enable-default-creation.md

 {{<Aside type="warning" header="Important">}}

-Any changes made to **Global Configuration** will immediately apply to your zone and all versions of your zone, affecting live traffic.
+Any changes made to the **Global Configuration** will immediately apply to your zone and all versions of your zone, affecting live traffic.

 {{</Aside>}}